For a supplied array of numeric values, the Excel Frequency function returns the number of values that fall into specified ranges.

 The Frequency function can also be used with decimal values.

 Cells A2-A11 of the above spreadsheet on the right show the height (in meters) of a group of 10 children (rounded to the nearest cm).

 The Frequency function (entered into cells C2-C5) is used to show the number of children whose height falls into each of the ranges:

 As we require the data to be split into 4 ranges the function has been supplied with the 3 bins_array values 1.0, 1.2 and 1.4 (stored in cells B2-B4).

-As shown in the formula bar, the format of the Frequency function is:
+As shown in the formula bar, the formula for the Frequency function is:

 Again, the curly braces surrounding the function show that it has been entered as an Array Formula.

-Further examples of the Excel Frequency function are provided on the Microsoft Office website.
+For further examples of the Excel Frequency function, see the Microsoft Office website.

 If you get an error from the Excel Frequency Function, this is likely to be the #N/A error: